-As of June 30, 2023, we had 37 full-time employees.
-Of these employees, 31 are engaged in research or product development and clinical activities.
+As of March 31, 2023, we had 29 full-time employees.
+Of these employees, 25 are engaged in research or product development and clinical activities.
 In order to successfully implement our development and commercialization plans and strategies, we expect to need significant additional managerial, operational, sales, marketing, financial and other personnel.
 Future growth will impose significant added responsibilities on members of management, including:

-- identifying, recruiting, integrating, maintaining, retaining and motivating our current and additional employees; - managing our internal development efforts effectively, including the preclinical, clinical, FDA, EMA and other comparable foreign regulatory agencies' review process for ELVN-001, ELVN-002, and any other product candidates while complying with any contractual obligations to contractors and other third parties; - managing increasing operational and managerial complexity; and - improving our operational, financial and management controls, reporting systems and procedures.
+- · identifying, recruiting, integrating, maintaining, retaining and motivating our current and additional employees; - managing our internal development efforts effectively, including the preclinical, clinical, FDA, EMA and other comparable foreign regulatory agencies' review process for ELVN-001 and ELVN-002, while complying with any contractual obligations to contractors and other third parties; - managing increasing operational and managerial complexity; and - improving our operational, financial and management controls, reporting systems and procedures.